Dolphin Discovery Playa del Carmen Was Rewarded Favorite Beach

 Considered to be a beautiful beach and recently awarded as the favorite beach of the community of readers of Mexico Desconocido magazine.

-PLAYA DEL CARMEN, QUINTANA ROO, MEXICO, April 19, 2023/EINPresswire.com/ -- Dolphin Discovery Playa del Carmen, a member of The Dolphin Company family, a worldwide park operator, is located in a privileged site in the Mexican Caribbean, in Punta Maroma, considered one of the most beautiful beaches in the world and recently awarded as the favorite beach of the community of readers of Mexico Desconocido magazine.
+PLAYA DEL CARMEN, Mexico, April 25, 2023 /PRNewswire-PRWeb/ -- Dolphin Discovery Playa del Carmen, a member of The Dolphin Company family, a worldwide park operator, is located in a privileged site in the Mexican Caribbean, in Punta Maroma, considered one of the most beautiful beaches in the world and recently awarded as the favorite beach of the community of readers of Mexico Desconocido magazine.

 Punta Maroma is located approximately 20 kilometers from Playa del Carmen and is characterized by the tranquility of its waves, the turquoise blue of its waters, and its white sand beach.
 That is why it is appreciated around the world.